Aliah University: Campus

 Aliah University has three campuses for different types of curriculum located at New Town, Park Circus and Taltala.

-Chief minister Mamata Banerjee of West Bengal laid the foundation stone of 'Aliah University Campus' at New Town on 15 December 2011.
+Chief Minister Mamata Banerjee laid the foundation stone of Aliah University New Town Campus on 15 December 2011.
 Later on 11 November 2014 Mamata Banerjee inaugurated the finished campus.
 New Town campus contains 156 class rooms with a capacity of 12,000 students and houses Science and Technology students only.
 The campus also has separate boy's and girl's hostel.
 New Town campus also has three annexure buildings dedicated to various laboratories and a central library.

-The Park circus campus is used to house Arts & Nursing students, while the Taltala campus houses the Islamic Theology students and the main office.